osmlab/name-suggestion-index/README.md

         ]
     }

+In some cases it is preferable to dicard data known to be incorrrect - for example, to discard McDonald's tagged as restaurants from further processing:

+    "McDonald's":{
+        "nix_value":[
+            "restaurant"
+        ]
+    },

+may be used.
+It ensures that McDonald's will not become listed as a possible restaurant name.

 - make necessary changes to `canonical.json` or `filter.json` ("what to edit" below)
 - run `make`
     - this will run `build.js` against `topNames.json` using the rules defined in `filter.json`